-Currently, Maryland does not have sports betting online but it will be available sometime in the next several months.
-It may be as soon as September or October.
-Governor Larry Hogan signed HB940 into law on May 18th, 2021.
+Maryland does not have sports betting online yet, but it expects to be available at some point in 2022.
+Governor Larry Hogan signed HB940 into law on May 18, 2021.
 HB940 has seen several tweaks to it including the expansion of licenses.

 This all began after a November voting referendum that authorized sports and events betting.
 In the process, daily fantasy sports contests were legalized.
 At this point, the inevitable entry of a variety of sportsbooks will soon follow when sports betting goes online in Maryland.